 Specifically, we let $\Phi$ be the jinc-like DPP given by the kernel $C(u_1, u_2) = \sqrt{\kappa/\pi}J_1\left(2\sqrt{\pi\kappa}\|u_1-u_2\|\right) / \|u_1-u_2\|$, where $\kappa>0$ is the intensity of $\Phi$, $J_1$ is the first order Bessel function of the first kind, and $\|\cdot\|$ denotes the usual planar distance.
 In the sense of \cite{Lavancier:etal:2015}, this is the most repulsive DPP with a stationary kernel \citep[see also][]{Biscio:etal:2016}.
 Simulation of the DTPP is done by first simulating $\Phi$ on a larger region than $W_{xy}$ in order to avoid boundary effects, for which we use the functionality of \texttt{spatstat}; second we generate for each cluster a Poisson distributed number of points with intensity $\alpha a$; and third we displace these points by a bivariate zero-mean isotropic normal distribution.

-The parameter estimates of the jinc-like DTPP model were obtained by minimum contrast with $T(r)=g(r)$; see Table~\ref{t:MC_DLCPP} for the results and the accompanying discussion in Section~\ref{s:final}.
+The parameter estimates of the jinc-like DTPP model were obtained by minimum contrast with $T(r)=g(r)$.
+The parameter estimates are given in Table~\ref{t:MC_DLCPP}, where the estimated expected cluster size $\widehat{\alpha a}$ is `much smaller than expected for a minicolumn when restricting it to the observation window -- provided the minicolumn hypothesis is true' (personal communication with Jens R. Nyengaard).
+So we neither claim that we have a fitted model for minicolumns nor that the minicolumn hypothesis is true.
+Instead we have fitted a model with cylindrical clusters: from Table~\ref{t:MC_DLCPP} we see, if $|W_{xy}|$ denotes the area of $W_{xy}$, the estimated number of projected clusters is $|W_{xy}|\hat\kappa$, which is approximately $260$ for \texttt{L3} and $142$ for \texttt{L5}; the estimated expected size of a projected cluster is only 2.42 for \texttt{L3} and 3.87 for \texttt{L5}.